arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/DC2DC/Introduction.md

 **entire cluster**.
 This means that there is no need to make additional configuration changes when adding/removing databases or collections.
 <br/>Also meta data such as users, Foxx application & jobs are automatically replicated.

+A message queue is used for replication.
+You can use either of the following:

+- **DirectMQ** (recommended):
+  Message queue developed by ArangoDB in Go.
+Tailored for DC2DC replication.
+  Available since ArangoSync version 0.5.0.
+- **Kafka**:
+  Complex general purpose message queue system.
+Requires Java and potentially fine-tuning.
+A too small message size can cause problems with ArangoSync.